UEFA Financial Fair Play Regulations: Other leagues

-Other European leagues include the Portuguese Primeira Liga, the Dutch Eredivisie and the Scottish Premier League.
-Mainly as a result of their lower populations and smaller economies, these and other leagues such as the Belgian and Scandinavian leagues generate less revenue than those of the bigger nations, and there are currently no clubs in the Deloitte Top 20 from outside the big five leagues, although these are home to a number of extremely well run and successful clubs.
+Other European leagues include the Portuguese Primeira Liga, the Dutch Eredivisie and the Scottish Premiership.
+Due primarily to smaller nation populations and economies, these leagues, and others such as the Belgian Pro League and Scandinavian competitions generate less revenue than the European "Big Five" leagues.
+Consequently, the Deloitte Top 20 is heavily dominated from the big 5 leagues, although these leagues feature many successful and financially stable clubs.

 Despite earning only a sixth of Real Madrid's revenue for example, Portuguese club Porto regularly reach the last 16 of the Champions League and have been European champions twice – in 1986–87 and 2003–04.
 Porto make use of third-party deals and an extremely effective scouting network, particularly in South America, to purchase promising young players to develop and play in the first team in the near future before eventually selling them for a large profit.
 Since 2004, Porto has covered its large operating losses with a €190 million net profit in player sales.

 The three main Dutch clubs, Ajax, PSV and Feyenoord, have each been crowned European champions at least once.
 In recent years, however, their dominance has been challenged by the emergence of other clubs such as FC Twente, meaning they can no longer rely on annual infusions of Champions League cash.
 As in other countries, the Global Recession greatly diminished sponsorship and TV income, turning an Eredivisie profit of €64 million in 2007–08 into a €90 million loss for 2009–10.
 PSV recorded a €17.5 million loss as their annual revenue dropped back 40% from €85 million to €50 million, while major rival Ajax – the only Dutch club listed on the stock exchange – lost €22.8 million.
 After enjoying 11 consecutive years of Champions League qualification and reaching the semi-final in 2005, PSV found its regular profits turning into losses and began selling top players, including Heurelho Gomes (Tottenham Hotspur), Mark van Bommel (Barcelona), Park Ji-sung (Manchester United), Johann Vogel (Milan), Alex (Chelsea) and Jan Vennegoor of Hesselink (Celtic).
 Able to count only on the much lower revenues of the UEFA Europa League (less than €4 million in 2010), the club took on a €10 million loan from its long-standing benefactor, the electronic giant Phillips, and in April 2012 was forced to sell its ground and training complex to the local council for €49 million, leasing it back for €2.3 million per year.
 A leading councillor said that the move was necessary because of "the idiocy of big money and the game played between millionaires and football agents".